Email: click here or hover over the text to see the e-mail address.

 What is Blue Milk Special?

 A webcomic that parodies the Original Trilogy one scene at a time, starting with A New Hope, including The Holiday Special (yes, you read right) and Splinter of the Mind’s Eye (the first ever Star Wars novel, published before The Empire Strikes Back).
-We are currently about two thirds of the way through The Empire Strikes Back and intend to begin Return of the Jedi sometime next year.
-We have recently announced that we will be squeezing in a parody of Shadows of the Empire, the expanded universe linking material that takes place before ROTJ.
+We are currently about one third of the way through Return of the Jedi.
 The comic is written and illustrated by Rod and Leanne Hannah.

 Leanne Hannah is an illustrator who has worked for Marvel Comics, Hasbro, Scholastic, and Mattel, amongst other companies.
 Her most recent work includes Casper and the Spectrals for Ardden Entertainment and Whatever Happened to Baron Von Shock? for Rob Zombie and Image Comics.